jimmy-little/jimmy-little.github.io/_posts/blog/2016-08-18-search-engine-bias-in-politics.md

 - I was logged out of all search engines and I cleared my browser cache before starting this, so the results should be what a normal person will see on the public internet.
 - All the screenshots in "2016 Presidential Candidates" search are "above the fold", cropped to show only the top half of the screen, which is consistent with what a user would see on a tablet or phone with the keyboard visible.
 - For the auto-complete suggestion comparison, I typed the candidate's name plus the word "is" and looked at the auto-complete selections on each search engine.
 - Rules for the stats: I put all of the auto-fill responses from each search engine into a spreadsheet and graded them on negativity.
 A "-" means negative, a "=" is neutral, and a "+" is positive.
 I then graphed the responses for each candidate and each search engine.
 To keep things fair, I graded things like insults as negative, I graded complements as positive, and anything else, like policy questions, age questions, or party affiliation questions as neutral.
-To get the "Negativity Score", I gave each candidate a point for a positive result, and deducted a point for a negative result.
+To get the "Favorability Score", I gave each candidate a point for a positive result, and deducted a point for a negative result.
 Neutral results were not counted.
 - Ignore the timestamps in the status bar.
 I've been trying a screenshot utility that randomizes time and battery status, and it's not working very well.

 ## DuckDuckGo